OperationSpark/shoutout/README.md

 <img src="http://i.imgur.com/YVsiZbi.png" />

+Ok, so our app is loaded!
+You should be able to see the app by clicking on the link in the green box that pops up.

 ## HTML
 Ionic uses their own custom HTML tags such as `<ion-content>`, `<ion-list>`, and `<ion-item>`.
 Most of the tags are self explanatory when you look at content or list, for example.